Mirantis/fuel-docs/pages/release-notes/v3-2-1-grizzly-full.rst

 finishes with READY status (with all nodes set to 'ready'), albeit the second role is not applied on the some nodes.
-In this case additional run of puppet on the failed nodes is required by issuing 'puppet agent -tvd' command.
+In this case additional run of puppet on the failed nodes is required by issuing 'puppet agent -t' command.

 Issues with Neutron-enabled installations when using certain NIC models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Some drivers for legacy and virtual Ethernet adapters--for example, e1000, r8139 or vmxnet--may not work with OpenVSwitch Neutron-enabled CentOS/RHEL installations.
-A workaround for this issue is is to use the VLAN splinters Open vSwitch flag, which can be enabled in the UI by checking the VLAN splinters checkbox on the Settings tab in you environment.
-However, this option introduces performance issues and is not recommended to be used with more than 256 VLANs for VLAN splinter-enabled environments.
+Some drivers for legacy and virtual Ethernet adapters - for example, e1000, r8139 or vmxnet - may not work with OpenVSwitch Neutron-enabled CentOS/RHEL installations.
+A workaround for this issue is to use the VLAN splinters Open vSwitch flag, which can be enabled in the UI by checking the VLAN splinters checkbox on the Settings tab in you environment.
+However, this option introduces performance issues and is not recommended to be used with more than 256 VLANs for Quantum VLAN mode.

 Poor network performance in Neutron-enabled configurations for virtio-enabled VMs on CentOS and RHEL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^